 If you are in the provinces, ‘no hay’ could mean ‘no hay’ for hours, days, or weeks, —or ever— leaving you with little alternative but to try the next nearest ‘bigger’ town or city.
 Or Amazon.com.mx and its Latin American equivalent, MercadoLibre.com.mx.

-In the moment when it happens, ‘no hay’ may be frustrating or inconvenient to your situation.
+In the moment when it happens, ‘no hay’ may be frustrating, inconvenient or disappointing to your situation.
 Nonetheless, when you live in Mexico, the omnipresent ‘no hay’ will pay homage to your situations sooner or later.

 Mexico in your inbox